smucclaw/documentation/docs/transpilers-logical-english.rst

 |        | OR           | data breach | with         | organization           | relates to an account | individual | had with | organization |
 +--------+--------------+-------------+--------------+------------------------+-----------------------+------------+----------+--------------+

-It's worth noting (yet again) that indentation in L4 matters: that's how we make it clear that this has the form ``(p if q and (r or s))`` as opposed to the form ``(p if (q and r) or s)``.
+This example also demonstrates how indentation in L4 matters: that's how we make it clear that this has the form ``(p if q and (r or s))`` as opposed to the form ``(p if (q and r) or s)``.